18 Critical Rules To Deal With A Crisis/Disaster At Work

 1. It will highlight your maturity and appreciation of people and their value.

-2. People will have an increased appreciation for the way you work and who you are.
+2. People will have an increased appreciation for how you work and who you are.

-3. People leaving the crisis on a positive note will tell stories about the adversity they overcame and who they were successful with.
-This boosts their standing and yours.
+3. People who leave the crisis on a positive note will tell stories about the adversity they overcame and who they were successful with, which will boost their standing and yours.

-4. In the event of another crisis, those people will be more likely to get involved and support you to succeed.
+4. In the event of another crisis, those people will be more likely to get involved and support you in succeeding.

 If the team does not succeed, no one succeeds.